open-neuroscience-foundation/neuroscience-landscape/README.md

 ## How to add new entry?

 Add your entry to `data.yaml`.
 Build and run locally, confirm that it looks correctly and no errors reported.
+Then raise a PR.

 Helpful links:
 * convert PNG to SVG ([png2svg.com](https://png2svg.com/#google_vignette))